USAA vs Allstate: Which is Better for You?

 We found that USAA is more affordable than Allstate, with an average monthly cost of $106.
 Allstate's average was $170 per month.

 If you have very bad credit, USAA could be the way to go.
-On average, USAA offers cheaper premiums than Allstate for prospective clients with credit scores of 579 or less.
-Insurance shoppers with exceptional credit — a score of 800-plus — should lean toward USAA, which typically beats Allstate by $903 annually.
+On average, USAA offers cheaper premiums than Allstate for prospective drivers at every credit level.
 Check out average insurance costs by credit tier for Allstate and USAA below.

 |Credit level||USAA avg. annual premium||Allstate avg. annual premium|

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels: